SuperLU FAQ

 options.ColPerm = MMD_AT_PLUS_A;

-An example of using symmetric mode can be found in EXAMPLE/dlinsol1.c.
+For serial SuperLU, an example of using symmetric mode can be found in EXAMPLE/dlinsol1.c

-Note that, when a diagonal entry is smaller than the threshold, the code will still choose an off-diagonal pivot.
-That is, the row permutation P_r may not be Identity.
+(Note, when a diagonal entry is smaller than the threshold, the code will still choose an off-diagonal pivot.
+That is, the row permutation P_r may not be Identity.)

 The algorithm in SuperLU_DIST is already in the spirit of symmetric mode.